 The application of Salam at expanded level in the country would have greater positive impact.
 It would enhance the production, bring stability in demand and supply markets and lesser the reliance on imported agro food items thus reducing the burden on foreign exchange reserves.
-It will also provide Shariah compliant investment opportunities to Islamic financial institutions who due to lake of clean Shariah compliant investment opportunities, invest surplus funds in dubious or at least problematic modes.
-The above mentioned arguments and evidences suggest that Salam financing carries a number of benefits to the stake holders and national economy and there is a wide scope if applied in any suitable institutional arrangement as per the Shariah principles.
+It will also provide Sharī'ah compliant investment opportunities to Islamic financial institutions who due to lake of clean Sharī'ah compliant investment opportunities, invest surplus funds in dubious or at least problematic modes.
+The above mentioned arguments and evidences suggest that Salam financing carries a number of benefits to the stake holders and national economy and there is a wide scope if applied in any suitable institutional arrangement as per the Sharī'ah principles.

-4.3 Suitable Institutional Arrangement for Bay' Salam
+Suitable Institutional Arrangement for Bay' al-Salam

 This is very important aspect which needs to be taken care of for application of Salam in the country.
 So far, conventional or Islamic banks have not been able to attract or cover a vast majority of the agricultural community.
 Whereas, in case of Wasil the farmers and the Foundation both are satisfied which indicates that Salam financing can be successful if managed properly by a body other than IBs.
 The main factors behind the success of Wasil Foundation have been the trust of farmers, interest free and easy mode of payment.
 Moreover, the construction of own warehouses has enabled the Foundation to earn profits.
 On the other hand the Agricultural financing by conventional banks could not be much successful for reasons like a vast majority of people remained away from traditional banking on religious grounds (Demirgüç-Kunt, Klapper, Singer, & Van Oudheusden, 2015) and (Houtman, 2006).
-In this regard, based on the above mentioned facts the study proposes the creation of a separate body like "Salam Authority Pakistan" (SAP).
-The proposed wings of SAP will be Shariah/Policy, Salam pricing, training & research, grievances redressal and monitoring and coordination.
-Main structure of Salam Authority Pakistan (SAP) is presented in the figures 1 and 2.
+In this regard, based on the above mentioned facts and the respondents' opinion the study proposes the creation of a separate body like "Salam Authority Pakistan" (SAP).
+The proposed wings of SAP will be Sharī'ah/policy, salam pricing, training & research, grievances redressal and monitoring and coordination.
+Main structure of Salam Authority Pakistan (SAP) is presented in the Figures 1 and 2.